Samnsparky/ifn_doubleclick_transform/README.md

 <br>
 Writing Transformation JSON Files
 ---------------------------------
 The JSON document must contain a root object with a ```transformations``` attribute.
 That required attribute should have an array of objects as its value.
 The objects within that array are called rules.
 Every rule must have a ```starts_with``` attribute that describes what the slug of the articles / channels must be in order to be transformed by this rule.
 The other attributes of the rule will be written to the matching channels / articles.
+See test_transform.json for an example!

 <br>
 Running the tool